A Teenager Living in Two Worlds

 It started with this.
 That’s a pack of 1986 Topps Baseball cards Brad purchased on eBay.

 He was a collector growing up.
 He came up with the idea to find each player in the pack and see where their lives had gone.

-In the podcast he shares a fascinating experience trying to find the most famous player in the deck.
+In the podcast, he shares a fascinating experience trying to find the most famous player on the deck.
 And, he gives us one of his favorite pieces of writing advice.